beerandgin/splunk-ta-bro-json/README.md

 > `sourcetype="bro*http"`

-Either search string will search for `bro_http` or `bro_json_http` sourcetypes and return those events to you.
-Eventtypes have been remapped to account for the new sourcetypes, so a search of `eventtype="bro_http"` is mapped to `index="*" (sourcetype="bro_http" OR sourcetype="bro_json_http")`.
+Either search string will search for `bro_http` or `json_bro_http` sourcetypes and return those events to you.
+Eventtypes have been remapped to account for the new sourcetypes, so a search of `eventtype="bro_http"` is mapped to `index="*" (sourcetype="bro_http" OR sourcetype="json_bro_http")`.
 Also, because the sourcetypes are different, the field extractions for each sourcetype (using Splunk_TA_bro and Bro_TA_json) will perform appropriate field extractions for each sourcetype.
 This is important for CIM tagging, for example.